varunvilva-kickdrum/hadoop-hive-spark-jupyter-docker/README.md

 # Big Data Environment

-This is a Docker Compose environment for big data processing, including Hadoop, Spark, Hive, and Jupyter Notebook.
+This is a Docker Compose environment for big data processing, including Hadoop, Spark, Hive, Jupyter Notebook, and Apache Airflow.

 ## Components